The Case for Trump

 I ran the idea to support Trump by a few people whose opinion I value.
 The best advice came from a friend who advised me against being the ill-fated Boromir, the Tolkien hero in Lord of the Rings who thought he could save Middle Earth if only he had the power of the One Ring.
 Boromir is the source of the meme that goes, “One does not simply walk into Mordor.”

 He’s right.
 We’re dealing with the most contentious political climate in memory, and a volatile social landscape.
 Aligning yourself with a controversial candidate is a risky move.
 This isn’t a decision you simply walk into.

 But…all the world has become Mordor.

-As much as we’re horrified by Trump’s media tactics – and I think that’s all that they really are – we should be horrified by ourselves as Americans.
+As much as we’re horrified by Trump’s media tactics, we should be horrified by ourselves as Americans.

 We appoint leaders who don’t have America’s highest interest at heart and then we’re shocked when they betray us.
 We appoint leaders who cannot think philosophically about the world of people – who can only think in absolute extremes.
 And we allowed appointed leaders to brand heroes as traitors and traitors as statesmen.

-I’ve been watching Trump for a while now and it’s clear to me that this is a man who can think philosophically and beyond absolutes.
-He’s not polished and he’s not a statesman, but he is formidable.
+Trump is not polished and he’s not a statesman, but he is formidable.
 He’s the ultimate political outsider and we desperately need people who think differently and aren’t ashamed of it.

 No Man is Your Champion.